How the non-metricity of the connection arises naturally in the classical theory of gravity: Transition to the universal Palatini picture

-(cf.~identity~\eqref{R delta pi}) or, equivalently:
+(cf.~identity \eqref{R delta pi}) or, equivalently:

-(cf.~\eqref{Leg-m-a1} and~\eqref{Leg-m-a2}).
+(cf.~\eqref{Leg-m-a1} and \eqref{Leg-m-a2}).

-In case of a special theory~\eqref{Lmatt-specific}, where matter Lagrangian density does not depend upon derivatives of the~metric tensor (i.e.~upon the~metric connection $\mGamma$), the~non-metricity of $\Gamma$ vanishes (see Lemmas~\ref{lemma varGamma} and~\ref{lemma non-metricity}) and we have $K_{\mu\nu}=\ \kolo{R}_{\mu\nu}$ (cf. Appendix~\ref{proof R}).
-Consequently, definition~\eqref{Pal8} implies in that case:
+In case of a special theory \eqref{Lmatt-specific}, where matter Lagrangian density does not depend upon derivatives of the metric tensor (i.e.~upon the metric connection $\mGamma$), the non-metricity of $\Gamma$ vanishes (see Lemmas \ref{lemma varGamma} and \ref{lemma non-metricity}) and we have $K_{\mu\nu}=\ \kolo{R}_{\mu\nu}$ (cf. Appendix \ref{proof R}).
+Consequently, definition \eqref{Pal8} implies in that case:

-i.e.~our ``universal Palatini picture'' reduces to the~classical (``naive'') Palatini method of variation presented in Section 3.
-But, in a generic case~\eqref{ogo}, the~two pictures differ from each other.
+i.e.~our “universal Palatini picture” reduces to the classical (“naive”) Palatini method of variation (cf. \cite{palatini}), discussed in Section 3.
+But, in a generic case \eqref{ogo}, the two pictures differ from each other.
 In particular, we have: